tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 That is pretty cool.
 We no longer have to remember everything as number indexes.
 With this, we can now store information under keys that are strings.
-Really looking at the layout this provides, it just feels like we have an intuitive sense of how to give things properties.
+Really looking at the layout this provides, it just feels like we can have an intuitive sense of how to give objects properties.
 In TS/JS another interesting way to get the same data would be like this:

 ```ts